Target Market Determination – FECs

 (a) This Product is designed for individuals or entities who, in term of their financial situation:

 - can afford to pay Xe NZ an Initial Margin in accordance with Xe NZ’s margin policy1 and other fees and charges without hardship – this is normally a percentage of the total amount of the currency they are selling.
-In the case of FECs with a Value Date greater than two Business Days from the Contract Date, the Initial Margin immediately payable is typically between 0% - 10% of the face value of the contract;
+In the case of FECs with a Value Date greater than two Business Days from the Contract Date, the Initial Margin immediately payable is generally about 10% of the face value of the contract;

 - are in a position to pay the Initial Margin immediately after the FEC is agreed.
 If the Initial Margin required is not received the customer’s contract may be Closed Out with the customer being responsible for any loss arising from the Close Out;